 Further South Crescent Head is a mecca for long boarders, with an incredible selection of beaches and breaks to ride.
 A number of surfing movies have been filmed here, including Hang Ten.

-The beaches of the Central Coast of NSW are spread out from just north of Sydney to Newcastle, where you'll find Merewether Beach, an iconic Newcastle surf beach with spectacular coastline.
-Some of the best surfing in the Central Coast can be found at North Avoca, and the calm waters of Terrigal are a good place to take a surfing lesson.
+The beaches of the Central Coast of NSW are spread out from just north of Sydney to Newcastle, where you'll find Merewether Beach.
+Some of the best surfing in the Central Coast can be found at North Avoca, and the consistent waves of Terrigal are a good place to take a surfing lesson.

 The South Coast offers unmatched beauty with ideal surf breaks for beginners and powerful waves for the more advanced surfer.
 Less than two hours from Sydney are the excellent surf beaches of Thirroul and Corrimal Beach, home to the Illawarra Surfing Academy.

 A range of surfing tournaments, festivals and competitions take place throughout the year, including the Australian Surf Festival on the Tweed Coast and the Port Stephens Pro in Port Stephens.
 Newcastle is home to the legendary Surfest and nudie Australian Boardriders Battle.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.